WardWizard Innovations and Mobility posts 12-fold jump in two-wheeler sales at 3,290 units in Nov | Business

 Electric vehicle maker WardWizard Innovations and Mobility on Wednesday reported nearly a 12-fold jump in its two-wheeler sales at 3,290 units in November, driven by festive season sales and rebound in the business activities.

-The Vadodara-based company, which markets its electric two-wheelers under the 'Jpy e-bike' brand, had sold 255 vehicles in November 2020, according to a release.
+The Vadodara-based company, which markets its electric two-wheelers under the 'Joy e-bike' brand, had sold 255 vehicles in November 2020, according to a release.

 Continuing with yet another strong sales momentum, WardWizard Innovation &Mobility Ltd sold 3,290 e- scooters and motorcycle units in November, the company said.